openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 ## OpenVINO state representation

- OpenVINO contains special abstraction `Variable` to represent state in a network.
-There are two operations to work with state:
+ OpenVINO contains a special abstraction `Variable` to represent a state in a network.
+There are two operations to work with the state:
 * `Assign` to save value in state
 * `ReadValue` to read value saved on previous iteration